Excelia Group

-Excelia is a French Grande Ecole, a specialized top-level institution of higher education.
+Excelia is a French Grande école, a specialized top-level institution of higher education.
 Created in 1988 as Groupe Sup de Co La Rochelle, it is a private non-profit organisation linked to the La Rochelle Chamber of Commerce and Industry (CCI) and a member of the Conférence des Grandes Écoles.
 Excelia Group's Business School belongs to the approximately 100 business schools worldwide (corresponding to roughly 1% of all business school) holding a triple accreditation.

 History

 Founded in 1988, the then Groupe Sup de Co La Rochelle has been a permanent member of the Conférence des Grandes Écoles since 2005.

 In September 2016, Excelia acquired a majority share of the ESCEM Business School in Tours and Orléans which was then fully integrated into Excelia.

 Excelia has now 5,000 students and nearly 40,000 Alumni.

 Schools

 Excelia is organised into three schools: